Asgaros/asgaros-forum/readme.txt

 6. Manage general options.

 == Changelog ==
-= 1.5.4 =
+* Fixed: Limit maximum characters in a couple of input fields = 1.5.4 =
 * Added: Register links to some error messages
 * Fixed: Huge performance drops when the forum has a lot of posts/topics